birdup000/ADHD-TaskManagementPanel/taskpanel/README.md

 ## Deploy on Vercel

+## Contributing

+We welcome contributions to this project!
+If you'd like to contribute, please fork the repository and submit a pull request.
 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.